-- Be an entitlement for all young people. - Be set within this wider school context and supports family commitment and love, respect and affection, knowledge and openness within the Catholic ethos.
+- Be an entitlement for all young people. - Ensure that the information given to students is received within the context of the Catholic ethos and teaching, and is based on sound Christian moral principles and values. - Be set within this wider school context and supports family commitment and love, respect and affection, knowledge and openness within the Catholic ethos.
 Family is a broad concept; not just one model, e.g. nuclear family.
-It includes a variety of types of family structure, and acceptance of different approaches. - Encourage students and teachers to share and respect each other's views.
+It includes a variety of types of family structure, and acceptance of different approaches. - Be an integral part of the lifelong learning process, beginning in early childhood and continue into adult life. - Encourage students and teachers to share and respect each other's views.
 We are aware of different approaches to sexual orientation, however, of paramount importance are the values of love, respect and care for each other.
-Bullying on grounds of sexuality will be dealt with as outlined in the anti bullying policy. - Generate an atmosphere where questions and discussion on sexual matters can take place without any stigma or embarrassment. - Recognise that parents are the key people in teaching their children about sex, relationships and growing up.
+Bullying on grounds of sexuality will be dealt with as outlined in the anti-bullying policy. - Generate an atmosphere where questions and discussion on sexual matters can take place without any stigma or embarrassment. - Recognise that parents are the key people in teaching their children about sex, relationships and growing up.
 We aim to work in partnership with parents and students, consulting them about the content of programmes. - Recognise that the wider community has much to offer and we aim to work in partnership with health professionals, social workers, peer educators, the Church and other mentors or advisers.

-7. Aims of RSE
+Aims of RSE Programme